-Under Model 1, the episode of care is defined as the inpatient stay in the acute care hospital.
-Medicare will pay the hospital a discounted amount based on the payment rates established under the Inpatient Prospective Payment System used in the original Medicare program.
-Medicare will continue to pay physicians separately for their services under the Medicare Physician Fee Schedule.
-Under certain circumstances, hospitals and physicians will be permitted to share gains arising from the providers’ care redesign efforts.
-Participation will begin as early as April, 2013 and no later than January, 2014 and will include most Medicare fee-for-service discharges for the participating hospitals.
+In Model 1, the episode of care was defined as the inpatient stay in the acute care hospital.
+Medicare paid the hospital a discounted amount based on the payment rates established under the Inpatient Prospective Payment System used in the original Medicare program.
+Medicare paid physicians separately for their services under the Medicare Physician Fee Schedule.